bwsw/sj-platform/SJDocs/source/SJ_Simulators.rst

  :widths: 15, 15, 30

- "stateStorage", "StateStorage", "A storage of the state" "options", "String", "User-defined options from an instance" "outputs", "Array[TStreamStreamDomain]", "The list of output streams from an instance" "senderThread", "TStreamsSenderThreadMock", "The mock for thread for sending data to the T-Streams service (described below)"
+ "stateStorage", "StateStorage", "A storage of the state" "options", "String", "User-defined instance options" "outputs", "Array[TStreamStreamDomain]", "The list of output streams from an instance" "senderThread", "TStreamsSenderThreadMock", "The mock for thread for sending data to the T-Streams service (described below)"
  "fileStorage", 	"FileStorage", 	"A file storage (mocked by default)"